 What makes AI vision complex?

-Rather than discern and process the world in images and objects (like humans do), machines see through numbers that represent individual pixels.
-Given the plethora of data that can be pulled from an image, visual AI needs to learn how to process all of it in order to perform complex visual tasks.
-Read more about why computer vision is difficult to implement).
+Rather than discern and process the world in images and objects (like humans do), machines “see” through numbers representing individual pixels.
+Given the plethora of data that can be pulled from an image, visual AI needs to learn how to process all of it to perform complex visual tasks.
+Read more about why computer vision is difficult to implement.

 Computer vision is an imperative aspect of companies using AI today.
 If you enjoyed this article, we suggest you read more about the topic: